Gogoxingxing/lc/leetcode.md

 }

 //solution 1: write (optimal, cuz operations reduced)
+//思路：Move all the non-zero elements to the left side of the array and fill the rest of the array by zero.
 //num of operations: nums.length, if there are lots of non-zeros in array, use this
 // bad when: 102020222222
 // good when: